 - electro-magnetic fields,

 - risks associated with nano-materials.

-By 2012, the European Commission will also have developed anto address the shortage of health workers in cooperation with the EU countries.
-The action plan will be accompanied by a Joint Actionunder the Health Programme on forecasting health workforce needs and workforceplanning.
+The European Commission developed also in cooperation with EU countries an action plan to address the shortage of health workers.
+The action plan is accompanied by a Joint Action under the Health Programme on forecasting health workforce needs and workforceplanning.

 The European Platform against Poverty